GUIDELINES FOR RESEARCH, DEMONSTRATION AND RELATED ACTIVITIES INVOLVING HUMAN PARTICIPANTS

 Requests for time extensions should be submitted at least 30 days before the expiration date.
 Annual updates should be submitted within 30 days after each 12-month period.
 Modifications should be submitted as soon as it becomes evident that changes have occurred or will need to be made.

-The Institutional Review Board for Treatment of Human Subjects was established in 1975.
+The Institutional Review Board for Treatment of Human Participants was established in 1975.
 The Board is composed of six regular members, with one member being non university personnel, which is consistent with federal requirements.

 A quorum of the Board is four.
 Although only a favorable majority vote is necessary for approval, the Board strives for a unanimous decision by suggesting changes or additions in procedure that satisfy objections raised by Board members.
 The Board aims to deliver a decision within 30 calendar days of initial approval application.
 Following is a list of the current members of the Board.